matthewphamilton/r4dev/content/en/docs/Model/Using-Modules/People/Predict-Choice/index.en.md

 <pre class='chroma'><code class='language-r' data-lang='r'><span><span class='kr'><a href='https://rdrr.io/r/base/library.html'>library</a></span><span class='o'>(</span><span class='nv'><a href='https://ready4-dev.github.io/mychoice/'>mychoice</a></span><span class='o'>)</span></span></code></pre>

 </div>

+The tools in mychoice are designed to make it easier to develop and use choice models with [ready4 - an open source health economic model of the systems shaping mental health and wellbeing in young people](https://www.ready4-dev.com).

 This development version of the mychoice package has been made available as part of the process of testing and documenting the package.